 — Tinnitist, by Darryl Sterdan

-The Wilderness was born in 2015 from the words of Dick Proeneke, Bob Dylan, Bruce Springsteen, a bottle of Wild Turkey, and many late nights in a grimy basement rehearsal space.
-Through dedication and optimism, The Wilderness has completed the transformation from a few guys who enjoy playing music into a full time indie rock band.
+The Wilderness formed in early 2015 after meeting at an open mic in Kingston, Ontario.
+Through dedication and optimism, the Wilderness have completed the transformation from a few friends who enjoy playing music into a full time indie rock band.

-Comprised of lead singer Jonas Lewis-Anthony, keys and percussionist Liam Neale, saxophonist Nicholas Lennox, lead guitarist Sacha Lansky, drummer Henry Lawrence, and bassist Karl Tombak, The Wilderness are known among their local ranks as one of the hardest working bands around.
+Comprised of lead singer Jonas Lewis-Anthony, keyboardist and percussionist Liam Neale, saxophonist Nicholas Lennox, lead guitarist Sacha Lansky, drummer Henry Lawrence, and bassist Karl Tombak, the Wilderness are known among their local ranks as one of the hardest working bands in town.

-In just over 3 years the band have performed nearly 400 shows across North America, have 3 studio recordings under their belts and are quickly gaining fans worldwide with early support from Tinnitist, That Eric Alper, Muse Magazine, Rock The Pigeon, CFRC, York Calling, the Kingston Herald, comeherefloyd, 98.9 The Drive, 96.3 BIG FM, and more.
+With three studio recordings under their belt, the Wilderness are gaining fans worldwide with early support from Tinnitist, That Eric Alper, Muse Magazine, Rock The Pigeon, CFRC, York Calling, the Kingston Herald, comeherefloyd, 98.9 The Drive, 96.3 BIG FM, and more.

-You can find The Wilderness on stages across the country, on street corners or asleep at a truck stop somewhere!
+You can find the Wilderness on stages across the country, busking on the streets, or sleeping at a truck stop somewhere.
+The Wilderness offer something that will appeal to any music fan.

 16.01.19 - Please Pass the Indie, by Sylvie Marie